 - Site Map/RSS Feeds

-Using ATA Over Ethernet (AoE) On Debian Squeeze (Initiator And Target)
+Using iSCSI On Debian Squeeze (Initiator And Target)

-This guide explains how you can set up an AoE target and an AoE initiator (client), both running Debian Squeeze.
-AoE stands for "ATA over Ethernet" and is a storage area network (SAN) protocol which allows AoE initiators to use storage devices on the (remote) AoE target using normal ethernet cabling.
-"Remote" in this case means "inside the same LAN" because AoE is not routable outside a LAN (this is a major difference compared to iSCSI).
-To the AoE initiator, the remote storage looks like a normal, locally-attached hard drive.
+This guide explains how you can set up an iSCSI target and an iSCSI initiator (client), both running Debian Squeeze.
+The iSCSI protocol is a storage area network (SAN) protocol which allows iSCSI initiators to use storage devices on the (remote) iSCSI target using normal ethernet cabling.
+To the iSCSI initiator, the remote storage looks like a normal, locally-attached hard drive.

-Installing Apache2 With PHP5 And MySQL Support On CentOS 6.2 (LAMP)
+Installing Nginx With PHP5 (And PHP-FPM) And MySQL Support On CentOS 6.2

-LAMP is short for Linux, Apache, MySQL, PHP.
-This tutorial shows how you can install an Apache2 webserver on a CentOS 6.2 server with PHP5 support (mod_php) and MySQL support.
+Nginx (pronounced "engine x") is a free, open-source, high-performance HTTP server.
+Nginx is known for its stability, rich feature set, simple configuration, and low resource consumption.
+This tutorial shows how you can install Nginx on a CentOS 6.2 server with PHP5 support (through PHP-FPM) and MySQL support.